pdkovacs/micro-cassandra-spark/README.md

 # micro-cassandra-spark
-Testing spark with cassandra in a micro cluster consisting of a limited number of Raspberry Pi 2 nodes
+Testing spark with cassandra in a micro cluster consisting of a small number of Raspberry Pi 2 nodes

 # Configure the clusters